humanmade/altis-dev-tools/docs/testing-with-codeception.md

 ## Scaffolding

-Altis has a command to generate / scaffold tests and related artifacts, through the Codeception `bootstrap` and `generate` subcommands.
+Altis has a command to generate / scaffold tests and related artifacts, through the Codeception `bootstrap` and `generate` sub-commands.

 ### Bootstrapping tests